Martian-Technologies/Logic-Graph-Creator/docs/systems.md

 A `ConnectionEnd` stores a `block_id_t` of the other block and a `connection_end_id_t` for which connection in that other block.

 ### Circuit
-`Circuit` is a higher level `BlockContainer` ment to manage the modifications coming from other parts of the program.
+`Circuit` is a higher level wrapper around `BlockContainer` that manages the modifications coming from other parts of the program.
 When you tell `Circuit` to modify `BlockContainer` it will create a `Difference` that contain the effects that the modification had.
-This `Difference` is then sent out to all registered functions.
-It is also added to the undo stack which allows undo and redoing.
+Classes can subscribe to a listener to receieve those `Difference`.
+It is also added to the undo stack which allows undo and redo.

 ### Evaluator
 Evaluators `Evaluator` are used to simulate the circuit made of containers.